 Captain Blue and Destiny pilot the Mercury shuttle into orbit.
 Their mission - to deploy a satellite that should be able to detect Mysteron energy on Mars and give Spectrum some warning regarding a strike.
 Everything seems to be going according to plan, until the shuttle changed its orbit without warning, and Destiny cannot regain control.

-The anonymous ransom call On Skybase, they receive a ransom demand.
+On Skybase, they receive a ransom demand.
 As long as Spectrum pay the ransom in diamonds, control of the Mercury shuttle will be restored to Destiny, and the mission can continue.
 If they don't, the shuttle will crash-land in Washington D.C.

-Somehow I get the feeling they really don't like each other Scarlet travels to the International Space Agency to determine who might be able to access the shuttle's remote control.
+Scarlet travels to the International Space Agency to determine who might be able to access the shuttle's remote control.
 The mission commander, Dr. Kopalski is rather brusque with him, saying that she has already been over the details once - with Captain Black.
 Scarlet tracks Black to the records office.
 Black manages to escape and steal Scarlet's Cheetah.
 Scarlet 'requisitions' an ISA helicopter and chases after Black.
 Harmony takes over the chase and destroys the Cheetah, but Black has already made his escape from the vehicle.
 Scarlet knows it, but cannot find where Black is hidden.
 White calls off the search and Scarlet heads back to the ISA.

 The US government agrees to pay the ransom, and the extortionist requests that Dr. Kopalski delivers it to a diner in a deserted mining town.

-Kopalski with the empty case Kopalski takes the case to the diner, backed up by Captains Scarlet and Grey, who are in a Rhino two streets away.
+Kopalski takes the case to the diner, backed up by Captains Scarlet and Grey, who are in a Rhino two streets away.
 She leaves it as instructed and drives away.
 When day breaks and the extortionist has still not turned up, Scarlet inspects the case at the diner for himself and finds it empty.
 He realises that it is Kopalski herself who is in control of the shuttle, and switched the cases before making the drop.

 Back in her apartment, Kopalski is visited by Captain Black.
 Captain Scarlet discovers her unconscious not long after.
 She seems unharmed, and says that Black hypnotised her into giving him the access code to the shuttle system and the location of the laptop she was using to control the shuttle.
 Scarlet and Kopalski set off for the tracker station in the desert where the laptop is hidden.